MicrosoftDocs/sql-docs/docs/tools/distributed-replay/sql-server-distributed-replay.md

 ---
-title: "SQL Server Distributed Replay | Microsoft Docs" ms.custom: "" ms.date: "03/14/2017"
+title: SQL Server Distributed Replay
+titleSuffix: Distributed Replay
 ms.prod: sql
 ms.technology: tools-other
 ms.topic: conceptual
-helpviewer_keywords:
-  - "Distributed Replay"
-  - "SQL Server Distributed Replay" ms.assetid: 58ef7016-b105-42c2-90a0-364f411849a4
+ms.assetid: 58ef7016-b105-42c2-90a0-364f411849a4
 author: markingmyname
 ms.author: maghan
+ms.custom: seo-lt-2019
+ms.date: 03/14/2017
 ---

 # SQL Server Distributed Replay

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 The [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Distributed Replay feature helps you assess the impact of future [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] upgrades.
 You can also use it to help assess the impact of hardware and operating system upgrades, and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] tuning.

 ## Benefits of Distributed Replay
  Similar to [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)], you can use Distributed Replay to replay a captured trace against an upgraded test environment.
 Unlike [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)], Distributed Replay is not limited to replaying the workload from a single computer.